-Space spanking: The most insufferable moments of sexism in ‘Star Trek’
+The next generation of feminism: The most insufferable sexism in ‘Star Trek’

 Looks like the Starfleet is finally opening up to some women taking charge, as S.J.
 Clarkson is set to become the first female director of a Star Trek movie.
 Ever.
 Considering there have been fourteen Star Trek movies made so far, it’s a little unbelievable that a woman has only just been given the opportunity to direct one.

 Clarkson was named director of Star Trek 4 (from the current rebooted film franchise), with Variety reporting the film will involve some time traveling frolics including Captain Kirk (Chris Pine) and Spock (Zachary Quinto) running into Kirk’s father (Chris Hemsworth).
 Clarkson is an exciting step forward for the Star Trek movie franchise and for the Star Trek canon as a whole.